ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/5th Level/Gravity Well.md

 	- 3 turns.
 - **Effects**:
 	- You create a temporary gravity well at a point within range.
 All creatures starting their turn within 20ft of the point must make a Constitution saving throw.
-		- On a failure, they are moved to the point and lose all movement.
+		- On a failure, they are moved to the point and are [[Immobilized]].
 		- On a success, nothing happens.
 		- If the point is obstructed, the creature moves as close to the point as possible.
 		- The gravity well dissipates when the psycast ends.